Mental Health Therapist Resume Example

 Add technical skills like CBT, family systems therapy, or crisis intervention.
 I list any licenses or certifications, too-like LMFT or state licensure numbers.

 Highlight your documentation accuracy and case management skills.
-This shows you understand both the human and administrative sides of the job.
+This shows you understand both the human and administrative sides of the job, which are also important to emphasize in a cover letter.

 First impressions matter-a lot.
 Keep your resume clean and easy to read.
 Use plenty of white space and stick to one or two professional fonts.